| Oracle® Database PL/SQL Packages and Types Reference 10g Release 2 (10.2) Part Number B14258-01 |

 Examples

-Create a dummy extended ROWID
+Create a dummy extended ROWID:

 my_rowid := DBMS_ROWID.ROWID_CREATE(1, 9999, 12, 1000, 13);

-Find out what the rowid_object
+Find out what the rowid_object function returns:

 obj_number := DBMS_ROWID.ROWID_OBJECT(my_rowid);

-The variable obj_number
+The variable obj_number now contains 9999.

-.
+This procedure returns information about a ROWID, including its type (restricted or extended), and the components of the ROWID.
 This is a procedure, and it cannot be used in a SQL statement.

 Syntax